 If you do not have the time to help your loved one during the holidays, consider hiring a home health aide.
 An aide can help them with errands, decorations for the holidays, as well as preparing meals.
 Not to mention, home health aides can provide companionship.
 You will feel more at ease knowing someone is covering for you and helping take care of your loved one during what might be a vulnerable time in their life.

 Depression in the elderly is a serious problem that is far too often overlooked.
-A home health aide from David York Agency can provide the compassionate and personalized care to help seniors through the challenges they face in the lonely winter months.
+Our staff at David York Agency can provide the compassionate and personalized care to help seniors through the challenges and the elderly depression they face in the lonely winter months.